 Points to Consider When Fitting

-#Fitting New Fog Lights
+Fitting New Fog Lights

 First up, are you intending on using the lights on the roadway?
 Are they legal to do so?
 And if you’re looking for something for off-roading, make sure they have some level of waterproofing (some off-roaders use a bit of silicone between the lens and housing to really seal up any gaps).

-Maybe you’ll need to run a relay into the wiring for the new fog lights, is this something that you can do?
+Maybe you’ll need to run a relay into the wiring for the new fog lights.
+Is this something that you can do?
 While most fog light kits come with wiring instructions, you still need a basic understanding of electrics, and of course, the tools to fit the lights.

-A relay is essentially an electro-mechanical switch, which uses an electro-magnet to close a set of contacts together to make the circuit.
-When fitting high current load components, the use of a relay means that the regular switch won’t need to carry high loads (an automotive relay can typically handle around 30A, whereas a regular automotive switch usually works between 3 – 20A).
+A relay is essentially an electro-mechanical switch, which uses an electromagnet to close a set of contacts together to make the circuit.
+When fitting high current load components, the use of a relay means that the regular switch won’t need to carry high loads.
+An automotive relay can typically handle around 30A, whereas a regular automotive switch usually works between 3 – 20A.

-Also, the longer the wires, the more resistance there is, and the more resistance there is, the less voltage going to the component; fun fact – a standard halogen automotive bulb running at 95% of its rated voltage will only crank out just over 80% of its output.
-So you can see why relays are important to fit.
+Also, the longer the wires, the more resistance there is, and the more resistance there is the less voltage going to the component.
+A standard halogen automotive bulb running at 95% of its rated voltage will only crank out just over 80% of its output.
+So, you can see why relays are important to fit.

 Equally, are the Philips bulbs that much better than the JDMs or BEAMTECHs?
-The answer to that question is how much do you value your time (to replace them), or how difficult/awkward it is to change them over.
+The answer to that question is how much do you value your time (to replace them)?
+Or how difficult/awkward it is to change them over?
 If changing bulbs is a mammoth task, then maybe spending that extra money is totally worth it to you.